 The UK Class System

 The class system in the UK is definitely still in place.
-However, it is not as important as it once was, especially for Millennials and Generation Z. When it comes right down to it, the entire system centres on money or the “haves and the have-nots”.
-The better your job, the more specialised you are in your area of expertise, the higher your income.
+However, it is not as important as it once was, especially for Millennials and Generation Z. When it comes right down to it, the entire system centers on money or the “haves and the have-nots”.
+The better your job, the more specialized you are in your area of expertise, the higher your income.

 Most people living in the UK fall into the Middle-Class category.
 Such occupations as teachers, nurses, shop owners, and white-collar professionals are all a part of the middle class.